Discovering Influential Factors in Variational Autoencoders: Mutual Information as A Necessary Indicator

-Proof is presented in Appendix~\ref{pf:Separation of the Mutual Information}.
-This theorem suggests that if the learnt $q_\encb(\zb)$ can factorize and the $q_\encb(\zb|\xb)$ can factorize, then we could use the sum of $I(\xb; {z_{\encb}}_h)$ to direct estimate the whole mutual information.
+\end{theorem} \begin{proof} \end{proof} This theorem suggests that if the learnt $q_\encb(\zb)$ can factorize and the $q_\encb(\zb|\xb)$ can factorize, then we could use the sum of $I(\xb; {z_{\encb}}_h)$ to direct estimate the whole mutual information.